Mike Hart (American football): Early life

 His national career touchdown record of 204 was surpassed by Johnathan Gray in 2011 although he remains first in career points.

-Hart also excelled academically in high school scoring 1280 on the SAT and graduating in the top five of his class with a 94% average.
+Hart also excelled academically in high school, scoring 1280 on the SAT and graduating in the top five of his class with a 94% average.

 College career

 In the 2004 season, Hart set a Michigan record for most rushing yards in a season by a freshman with 1,455.
 He rushed for nine touchdowns and had 26 receptions for 237 yards and a touchdown catch.
 For the 2005 season as a sophomore, Hart missed significant time due to a hamstring injury.
 He started eight of Michigan's 12 games and played sparingly in three of those.
 He finished the season with 662 yards and four touchdowns rushing and added 16 receptions for 154 yards and a touchdown catch.

 During the 2006 season, Hart rushed for 1,562 yards – the fifth-best season total in Michigan history – and 14 touchdowns.
 He also caught 17 passes for 125 yards.
 For his efforts, Hart was recognized as his team's co-MVP with linebacker David Harris.
 He was also selected by both coaches and media to the All-Big Ten Conference First-team, named a finalist for the Doak Walker Award, and placed fifth in Heisman Trophy balloting.

 As a senior in the 2007 season, Hart was elected team captain along with offensive tackle Jake Long and linebacker Shawn Crable.
 He entered the eighth week of the season as college football's leader in rushing yards, but after an ankle injury sidelined him for two games, he dropped in the rankings.
 Hart finished the season with 1,361 yards and 14 touchdowns.
+On November 7, 2007, after a 28–24 victory over rival Michigan State, Hart declared the infamous, "Yup.
+I was just laughing.
+I thought it was funny.
+They got excited.
+Sometimes you get your little brother excited when you're playing basketball, and you let him get the lead.
+Then you come back and take it back."

 In his Michigan career, Hart rushed 1,015 times for 5,040 yards; both marks are school records.
 His 41 career rushing touchdowns are third-best in Michigan annals.
 Hart's 28 career games with at least 100 yards rushing and 5 games with at least 200 yards rushing are each the most in Michigan history.
 Hart lost three fumbles in his college career, two of which came in his last game as a Wolverine in the 2008 Capital One Bowl.
 In that game, Hart also passed the 5,000 yard rushing mark for his career, becoming only the fourth player in Big Ten history to do so.